Why is My Dog Limping? 6 Possible Causes

 Often, dogs with a torn ACL won’t put weight on the affected leg and may yelp or cry in pain the moment they experience the tear or the immediate aftermath.

-If your dog is suddenly limping or not putting any weight on its leg, it is best to see your vet.
+If your dog suddenly limps or does not put any weight on its leg, it is best to see your vet.
 Often, surgery is the only way to fix an ACL tear and this type of limping.
-Your veterinarian can suggest options to help decrease pain or discomfort up until your dog’s surgery.
+Your veterinarian can suggest options to help decrease pain or discomfort until your dog’s surgery.

 3. Something Stuck in Their Paw